 There are no provisions in the criminal code that make it a crime to place bets online, only accepting bets while operating illegally violates state laws.
 The fact that Indiana has specifically criminalized state-based online gambling actually has no bearing on the legality of online sports betting from offshore destinations in the state.
 We say this not because state laws are meaningless, but because the federal government beat them to the punch on this one.

-The Federal Wire Act legally prevents all US-based online sports betting operations from accepting wagers across state lines in every state.
+The Federal Wire Act legally prevents all US-based gambling operations from accepting wagers and betting data across state lines in every state.
 There are no exemptions to this law.
-If anyone felt that this interpretation of the law was negotiable, the US Department of Justice eliminated all doubt in 2011 when they issued their formal opinion concerning the application of the Federal Wire Act.
-The DOJ’s formal opinion clarified that the law only applies to sportsbook gambling.
+If anyone felt that this interpretation of the law was negotiable, the US Department of Justice eliminated all doubt in 2011, then again in 2019, when they issued their formal opinion concerning the application of the Federal Wire Act.
+The DOJ’s 2011 formal opinion clarified that the law only applied to sportsbook gambling, however, this was changed once again to include all gambling in 2019.

 There is a silver lining here in Indiana however.
 None of these federal or state laws make it a crime for Indiana residents, or Hoosiers as we like to call them, to participate in online sports betting activities that are provided through an Internet sportsbook that is licensed and located outside of the United States.
 The laws on both state and federal levels all target sports-related gambling from an owner/operator perspective and not from a player standpoint.